 All service accounts in a project are given the system:image-puller role, which allows pulling images from any image stream in the project using the internal Docker registry.

 Service accounts are API objects that exist within each project.
-They can be created or deleted like any other API object.
+To manage

 As soon as a service account is created, two secrets are automatically added to it: